FlorianWanders/agenda/README.md

-## Featuresgit
+## Features

 - A4 agenda<sup>[1](#flexibility)<sup>
 - one week on two pages
 - monthly overview with weeknumbers and highlighted weekends
-- monthly overview can be viewed at the back of the agenda without opening the agenda (choose a transparent foil when printing)
+- monthly overview can be viewed at the back of the agenda **without opening the agenda** (choose a transparent foil when printing)
-- monthly overview stays up to date by tearing outdated overview pages
+- monthly overview stays **up to date** by tearing outdated overview pages
 - soft cover (when printed at a copy shop)

 Search for "Cusomizable input" in the [Master file](https://github.com/FlorianWanders/agenda/blob/master/calendarMaster.Rnw) to